pantoniou/libfyaml/README.md

 LDFLAGS+= `pkg-config --libs libfyaml`
 ```

-For use in automake based project you may use the following fragment
+For use in an automake based project you may use the following fragment
 ```bash
 PKG_CHECK_MODULES(LIBFYAML, [ libfyaml ], HAVE_LIBFYAML=1, HAVE_LIBFYAML=0)